hilmanski/onebitedev-hugo-old/content/posts/gulpjs-introduction-how-to-install-.md

 ### Install Nodejs
 If you haven't install nodejs before, you need to [install it first.](https://nodejs.org/en/)
-Check your version by typinf
+Check your version by typing
 ```
 node --version
 ```